vaniadimova/tweet_livestream/README.md

-Get real-time tweets and display on webpage with socket.io
+Get real-time tweets and display on webpage with socket.io needs MongoDB / data

 set a value target in the rules set if you want to change the subject in server / index.js